Entitlement mentality is the state of mind that you are owed something when most people around would beg to differ.

-Wherever you come from and whatever you age, being entitled is not doing you any good in your life.
-And particularly in your social life.
+Wherever you come from and whatever your age, being entitled is not doing you any good in your life.

 So let’s see how to change that.

 The Entitled Social Life

 In social settings entitlement mentality is particularly unhelpful.

 1. Give Little Recognition to Others